caragpe/calculator/README.md

 ## ToDo

 `string_to_array(input_string)` method may return an array with zeros at the beginning of the array *equal to the number of custom delimiters used*.
 It does not affect the calculation.
 This is *not happening with custom delimiter*.
 Refactor is needed to remove those non-existent 0s in the array.

+Investigate if `to_i` can cause any server error depending on user input.
+As of now, `to_i` successfully removes any \n character from the string array.